Winners will be photographed on August 21st so stay tuned!

 What’s stopping you from achieving your dreams?
 Like actually stopping you?
 Is it a fear of failure?
 An anxiety of what others might think?
 Or is it a feeling that nothing less than perfect will do?
 In a world full of unlimited opportunities, why do we allow ourselves to be held back by our own self-doubt?

 ‘Actually I Can’ is a campaign all about overcoming self-doubt and inspiring others to do the same.
+6 people will be chosen to take part in a magazine-style photo shoot and then given a platform to share their story with the world.
 We want to celebrate the moment when you turned a positive corner and began to believe in yourself.

-Dealing with Friedreich’s Ataxia makes day-to-day life hard.
-It affects the mind and body in ways that dramatically impact ones confidence and self-love.
-But Sophie hasn’t let the disorder prevent her moving mountains and she certainly hasn’t let it stop her from pursuing her dreams.
+When Sophie was seven, she was diagnosed with Friedreich’s Ataxia, a genetic disorder that affects the nervous system causing muscle weakness and heart failure.
+Sophie hasn’t let the disorder prevent her moving mountains and she certainly hasn’t let it stop her from pursuing her dreams.

 CLICK HERE to watch Sophie’s full video

 This is Poppe.
 Poppe is diagnosed with high functioning autism.
 This means that her brain works differently to most of ours.
 It isn’t just that her capacity for learning and retaining information is different.
 It’s that Poppe doesn’t know how to read facial expressions or pick up on social queues – making social connection extremely challenging for her.
 As a result of her autism Poppe’s biggest fear growing up was rejection.
 She never approached other kids because she felt that instantly they wouldn’t accept her.

 And look at her here, radiating confidence and a lust for life.
 Poppe is now involved with an organization called Ican.
 It was started by a group of autistic guys to help kids with autism build their self-esteem.
 They’ve asked Poppe to be a mentor so she can work with young children who are going through the same struggles that she did.